AlasdairAlasdair/flexbox-talk/notes.md

 Flexbox has been around for a [while](https://css-tricks.com/old-flexbox-and-new-flexbox).

-I've come across a few people that haven't really used it before (I hadn't until 18 months ago).
+I've come across a few people that haven't really used it before (I hadn't until a couple of years ago).

 If you've used it plenty already: I'm about to waste your time.
 Sorry.